castlez/TroubleSniper/README.md

 #### 1. FocusFinder
 Reports changes in focus between processes.
 Can be used to diagnose random focus changes, and invisible windows changing focus.
 Common problems this can help with include a random focus change to desktop when trying to play a game.

+#### 2. ProcessParents
+Lists running processes and their parent process (process that launched it).
+Used to find the origin of mysterious windows and dialogues.